edwindj/xmlwriter/README.md

 ## Installation

-You can install the development version of `xmlwriter` from [GitHub](https://github.com/) with:
+You can install the development version of `xmlwriter` from:w

+[GitHub](https://github.com/) with:

 ``` r